 FRANZCOG Written Exam 2026 Study Guide: What You Actually Need to Know

 A practical guide for RANZCOG trainees sitting the FRANZCOG Written Examination in the next twelve months.
 PRIMEX started in 2025 when an anaesthetic trainee at a regional NSW hospital built study tools for the ANZCA Primary.
-It now covers 21 colleges because trainees from each specialty asked us to build for them.
+It now covers 21 Australasian specialty exams because trainees from each specialty asked us to build for them.
 The FRANZCOG Written Examination curriculum on PRIMEX is maintained against the college's published syllabus, with topic mapping reviewed for accuracy.

 The exam at a glance

 The FRANZCOG Written Examination sits late in advanced training, usually attempted by trainees in years four to five of the seven-year RANZCOG training programme.
-It is one of two summative barrier examinations in the FRANZCOG pathway, the other being the OSCE that follows in the same training year.
+It is one of two summative barrier examinations in the FRANZCOG pathway, the other being the Structured Oral that follows in the same training year.
 Pass both and you progress through to advanced training, subspecialty options, and eventually the Fellowship roll.
 Fail one and most trainees lose their place in the rotational training year while they re-sit, which is why the Written gets the kind of preparation many trainees describe as the hardest year of their working life.

 Format

-- Each case carries multiple sub-parts at variable mark allocations, with a marking schedule that examiners use line by line
+- Each SAQ case carries multiple sub-parts at variable mark allocations, approximately 20 minutes per case as a working average

 - Cases test management, investigation, counselling, and surgical decision-making across the full RANZCOG curriculum